pyca/pynacl/docs/password_hashing.rst

 Key derivation
 ~~~~~~~~~~~~~~

-If Alice needs to send a secret message to Bob, using a shared
+Alice needs to send a secret message to Bob, using a shared
-password to protect the content, she can use a salt, which she
+password to protect the content.
+She generates a random salt,
-must then send along to the message, to derive a cryptographically
-strong key using :py:func:`~nacl.pw_hash.kdf_scryptsalsa208sha256`:
+combines it with the password using
+:py:func:`~nacl.pw_hash.kdf_scryptsalsa208sha256` and sends
+the message along with the salt and key derivation parameters.

 .. code-block:: python